gothbarbie/data-structures/README.md

   - PostOrder: Order after checking children.
   - InOrder: Order between left and right children, so result is from smaller to larger.

-## Binary Heaps
+### Binary Heaps

-- Parents are always larger than the children.
+- Max Binary Heap: Parents are always larger than their children.
+- Min Binary Heap: Parents are always smaller than their children.
 - Used for things like Priority Queues and Graph Traversals.
+- Big O:
+  - Insert: O(log n)
+  - Remove: O(log n)

+#### Priority Queues

+- List of things with different priorities, such as patients in an Emergency Room.
+- Can be implemented as a Heap to be more effective than for example an Array.

+## 3. Hash Tables

+- Stores key-value pairs.
+- Like arrays, but not ordered.
+- Why we use them: They're fast!
+- Examples:
+  - Python: Dictionaries
+  - JavaScript: Objects, Maps
+  - Java, Go & Scala: Maps
+  - Ruby: Hashes

 ## Graphs